HOW MUCH MONEY DO DOCTORS MAKE?

 Orbiting around each doctor is also not one insurance policy but typically several.
 There is mandatory malpractice insurance and disability insurance (in the event of your demise the clinic collects on your misery), and then personal life, home, and vehicle insurance for our families.

 Continuing medical education (CME) is a new expense category.
 In the golden days, or shall we say the olden days of medicine, once a doctor graduated, formal training was over.
 It was up to them to stay apprised of advances in the field.
 Consequently some doctors nearing retirement were still prescribing derelict drugs or defunct treatments or neglecting new treatments.
 This led to a more recent reformation.
 Governing bodies mandated that physicians would be required to conduct self-paced lifelong learning.
 This amounts to a set amount of hours of study per year through correspondence courses or live lectures.
-At the end of each five year cycle a doctor, to maintain their licence must submit these hours.
+At the end of each five year cycle a doctor, to maintain their license must submit these hours.
 CME is costly, e.g. I spent about $1000 last year on this activity.

 Then there are mandatory professional fees garnered by our medical associations and colleges.
 Mine runs at over $3000 a year.
 Ouch.